RobertoFalconi/MinimalAPIsTemplate/README.md

 # MinimalAPIsTemplate
 Complete and working ASP.NET Core Minimal APIs template, with OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

-Examples of implemented APIs ready to go:
+AuthN and AuthZ examples ready to go:
 - JWT unsigned and not encrypted for basic knowledge
 - JWS ("alg": "HS512") signed with HMAC SHA-512 using a symmetric key
 - JWS ("alg": "RS512") signed with RSA SHA-512 using a X509 Certificate asymmetric key
 - JWE ("enc": "A256CBC-HS512", "alg": "dir") encrypted with AES256 using a symmetric key and signed with HMAC SHA-512 using a symmetric key
 - JWE ("enc": "A256CBC-HS512", "alg": "dir") encrypted with AES256 using a symmetric key and signed with RSA SHA-512 using a X509 Certificate asymmetric key
-- Login (authentication) test with one of the generated Bearer token
+- Test API for Login, Authentication and Authorization with one of the generated Bearer token

 Other examples in this template:
 - Minimal APIs architecture pattern with Handlers, Endpoints, Authentication and Authorization
-- Examples of asynchronous service calls with Dependency Injection (DI) and scoped services
+- Asynchronous Services calls with Dependency Injection (DI) and Scoped Services
+- Examples of Hsts, Exception Handler, JSON Console, Health Checks and other services and middlewares
 - Examples of support to Docker, Entity Framework, Swashbuckle (OpenAPI Swagger), Hangfire, NLog
-- Examples of Hsts, Exception Handler, JSON Console, Health Checks and other services and middlewares

 # How to use
 1. Call a generate token method and copy the returned Bearer token *token*